 Criteria Comments Principle 4: Sustainability The application has provided a BASIX certificate which outlines the buildings ability to meet the required standards per SEPP BASIX.
 The development has also incorporated: An electric vehicle car charging space.
 Units are dual aspect and have cross-ventilation where possible.
 On-site water detention is included.
 Solar panels are provided at roof level to power common areas.
 Principle 5: Landscape The proposal incorporates ample landscaping in the communal areas on the Ground Level and Level 8, as well as being interspersed on the outdoor areas on other levels.
-Principle 6: Amenity There is an architecturally landscaped forecourt that is a positive addition to the street frontage which provides a well designed space for pedestrians and residents and will encourage social interaction along the street.
-Internally, the proposal achieves good amenity through the design and location of units within the building that optimise ventilation, solar access and visual privacy.
+There is an architecturally landscaped forecourt that is a positive addition to the street frontage which provides a well designed space for pedestrians and residents and will encourage social interaction along the street.
+Principle 6: Amenity Internally, the proposal achieves good amenity through the design and location of units within the building that optimise ventilation, solar access and visual privacy.
 Communal open space is provided on multiple levels with landscaping adding to the quality of these spaces.
 Externally, the proposal is located in a well serviced area, with access to public transport and a short walking distance to the retail and commercial core of the town.
 Principle 7: Safety The proposal has addressed safety through the following measures: The residential and vehicular entries are well located in high activity and visibility areas on Church Street.
 The building entry has been designed to provide an appropriate, identifiable, secure, safe and accessible entry.
-Separate entries are provided for pedestrians and vehicles.There will be passive surveillance from apartments addressing Church Street.
-Access lobbies are to be well lit and suitably scaled.
+Separate entries are provided for pedestrians and vehicles.
+There will be passive surveillance from apartments addressing Church Street.
+Access lobbies are to be well lit and suitably Access lobbles are to be well in and suitably scaled.
 Secure car parking spaces for residential apartments are provided

 Criteria Comments

-External areas will be w of sight from active from The principles of CPTED Through Environmental D addressed as follows: Casual surveillance of balconies and comm fronting the street.
-Landscaping has been private and public space Security entry to the re pedestrian entries. tages (Crime Prevention lesign) have been the street through unal open space used to delineate e.
+External areas will be vor of sight from active from the principles of CPTED.
+Through Environmental addressed as follows: Casual surveillance of balconies and commented fronting the street.
+Landscaping has been private and public space.
+Security entry to the representation of the private and public space. ntages (Crime Prevention Design) have been f the street through nunal open space n used to delineate ce.

-Principle 8: Housing diversity and social interaction A range of apartment desi provided catering to different The development provide responsive to market dema apartment sizes propose following: nt household sizes. s housing choice and, with a mix of
+Principle 8: Housing diversity and social interaction A range of apartment des provided catering to differe The development provid responsive to market den apartment sizes proposi following: ent household sizes. es housing choice hand, with a mix of

 5 1 Bed.
 6.2%

 40 2 Bed.
 49.4%

 6 2 Bed. + Study 7.4%

 21 3 Bed.
 25.9%

-4 3 Bed. + Study 4.9%
+4. 3 Bed. + Study 4.9%

-1 3 Bed. + Study + 2 Living 1.2%
+1 3 Bed, + Study + 2 Living 1.2%

 2 4 Bed. + Study 2.5%

 2 4 Bed. + Study + 2 Living 2.5%

 81 100.0%

-Principle 9: Aesthetics equipment, yoga/tai chi sp course all within a landscape The proposed design pro pool is proposed at advantage of the y, ocean and bush. ace at Level 1 track, exercise pace and mini-golf ed setting.
+A large communal room an space including swimming the top most floor to tak expansive views over the b A large communal ter incorporating a walking equipment, yoga/tai chi s course all within a landscap pool is proposed at e advantage of the ay, ocean and bush. race at Level 1 g track, exercise space and mini-golf

-composition of elements incl base level, middle or 'body' The base is envisaged anchoring the building to and top. d as a solid form
+Principle 9: Aesthetics The proposed design proceeds of the proposed design proceeds of the proposed design proceeds of the base level, middle or 'body'.
+The base is envisage anchoring the building luding a well-defined and top, ed as a solid form